carli2/ndcpu/README.md

 Implementation Details
 ---
-A single state of a nondeterministic CPU can be just encoded as an array of bits to represent the state.
+A single state of a nondeterministic CPU can be encoded as an array of bits to represent the contents of the stack as well as the accumulator.
 To encode all states, we initialize a bitvector and use the state as the address to a bit.
 On initialization, we set the bitvector to zero except for the 000000-state (which is the least significant bit in our bitvector) which will be turned `1`.

-Whenever there is a operation on the state vector, it can be implemented as a set of bit manipulation tricks that I won't explain further but you can check it out in `src/`.
+Whenever there is a operation on the state vector, it can be implemented as a set of bit manipulation tricks.
+There are four kinds of operations on the machine:
+- Unary operations (set 0, set 1, set x, not, if) will only operate on the accumulator register
+- Binary operations (read, write, and, or, xor, eq, imp) will operate on the accumulator register as well as the head of the stack
+- Shift operations (rol, ror) are the most expensive ones because they must copy the memory in order to shuffle around all the data
+- Output operations (outand, outor) will aggregate a value over all states and print it to stdout

+If you are interested in how it works in detail, check out `src/`.

 Nondeterministic silicon hardware
 ---